Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 Command line output from netstat –ano.

-On Linux, use of netstat is deprecated in favor of the ss command from the iptools2 suite ([linux.com/topic/networking/introduction-ss-command](https://www.linux.com/topic/networking/introduction-ss-command/)).
+On Linux, use of netstat is deprecated in favor of the ss **(Suspicious network traffic check TCP port)** command from the iptools2 suite ([linux.com/topic/networking/introduction-ss-command](https://www.linux.com/topic/networking/introduction-ss-command/)).

 -   nslookup/dig—query name records for a given domain using a particular DNS resolver.
 Under Windows (nslookup) or Linux (nslookup/dig).
 An attacker may test a network to find out if the DNS service is misconfigured.
-A misconfigured DNS may allow a zone transfer, which will give the attacker the complete records of every host in the domain, revealing a huge amount about the way the network is configured.
+A misconfigured DNS may allow a **zone transfer, which will give the attacker the complete records of every host in the domain, revealing a huge amount about the way the network is configured**.

 ![Screenshot shows "*** Can't list domain comptia.org: Query refused".](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/9882-1599771794985.png)
 ## OTHER RECONNAISSANCE AND DISCOVERY TOOLS